Dental implant vs. root canal, which makes the better choice? -

 Especially when a front tooth is the one being treated, factors involving the appearance of the procedure's final outcome will be a prime consideration.

 a) Challenges with teeth that receive root canal treatment.

 For the most part, improving the appearance of a tooth that has had root canal treatment is usually a fairly straightforward task.
 And in fact, even substantial improvements can be made if a dental crown is placed.

-You can expect that your dentist will be steps ahead of you when considering issues related to the final appearance of the work being planned for you.
-But what they consider a routine trade off may not be acceptable to you.
+You can expect that your dentist will be quite aware of the issues we have mentioned above.
+But what they might consider a minor compromise in appearance may not be acceptable to you.

-As a way of avoiding a disappointing surprise, if the issue of cosmetics is a major consideration ask questions about the expected esthetic outcome of your case before you decide upon a treatment approach.
+As a way of avoiding a disappointing surprise, if the issue of cosmetics is a major consideration for you, ask questions about the expected esthetic outcome of your case before you decide on a treatment approach.

 - Performing root canal treatment and then placing a dental crown typically requires 4.5 hours of appointment time, broken up into six visits, over a time span of three months.

 - Restoring a tooth's space with a dental implant typically takes 5.5 hours of appointment time, divided among ten visits, over a time span of 9.5 months.

 So while the total amount of procedure time is similar for both, the time span over which it takes to complete treatment is roughly three times longer with implants.